Page Illustration

 Used Vehicle Information Package (UVIP)

 When selling a used car in Ontario, the seller is legally required to provide the buyer with a Used Vehicle Information Package (UVIP).
-This package includes information such as vehicle details (year, make, model, colour, body type, cylinders, and power), vehicle registration history in Ontario, vehicle lien information, retail sales tax information, condition of the vehicle, a bill of sale section and more.
+This package includes vehicle details (year, make, model, colour, body type, cylinders, and power), vehicle registration history in Ontario, vehicle lien information, retail sales tax information, vehicle condition, a bill of sale section and more.

 Safety Certificate

-When you are selling a used car privately in Ontario, a Safety Certificate is required to transfer ownership.
-The safety inspection must be conducted by a repair shop registered with the Ministry of Transportation to ensure that your vehicle is safe to operate.
-It can cost between $70-$150 and the certificate is valid for 36 days assuming no repairs are required.
+When selling a used car privately in Ontario, a Safety Certificate is required to transfer ownership.
+The safety inspection must be conducted by a repair shop registered with the Ministry of Transportation to ensure your vehicle is safe to operate.
+It can cost between $60-$150, and the certificate is valid for 36 days assuming no repairs are required.
+However, you can always sell a car in Ontario without safety certificates.
+But keep in mind that a pre-sale inspection can potentially increase the resale value of your vehicle.

-It may feel easier to simply sell “as is” to avoid the cost of the safety certificate and potential repairs.
-On one hand, you might be in a situation where the cost of repairs will surpass the value of the car.
+While selling a car “as is” in Ontario can help you avoid the cost of the safety certificate and potential repairs, consider whether the cost of repairs will exceed the car’s value.
 If this is not the case, consider the buyer’s point of view before you sell as is.
 Overall, having a safety certificate will make your used car more appealing to potential buyers and give them the confidence to trust that the vehicle is in good shape.

 Bill of Sale